 JOHNSON: Lawyers for those plaintiffs have the special advantage of subpoena power.
 So they got access to more emails.
 And they're interviewing more insiders from BP and other companies involved in the spill.

-Mr. BRIAN KENNEDY (Spokesman, Transocean): BP, the owner and operator of the Macondo well itself, is responsible for environmental damages associated with the release of oil from the Macondo well.
+BRIAN KENNEDY: BP, the owner and operator of the Macondo well itself, is responsible for environmental damages associated with the release of oil from the Macondo well.
 So given those facts, we believe that BP will do the right thing and fully honor its legal obligations.

-Professor ANTHONY SEBOK (Cardozo School of Law): It's not like the oil touched everybody.
+ANTHONY SEBOK: It's not like the oil touched everybody.
 The oil stopped the flow of commerce, and that had effects upstream.
 But that's what we call pure economic loss.
 Pure economic loss cases can be very hard.

 JOHNSON: There's another legal headache for BP that involves economic losses: Big pension funds that lost a lot of money when BP's stock price fell by half last April are suing in a Houston federal court.
 Thomas DiNapoli oversees the retirement fund for New York state workers.
 He says it owned 19 million shares of BP at the time of the spill.

-Mr. THOMAS DINAPOLI (New York State Comptroller): They represented that safety and risk mitigation was a priority and what happened with the gulf spill, it indicates that from our point of view that was a misrepresentation.
+THOMAS DINAPOLI: They represented that safety and risk mitigation was a priority and what happened with the gulf spill, it indicates that from our point of view that was a misrepresentation.